jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
-The current working directory after the command is run is "/home"
+The current working directory after the command is run is home
 Since no path arguments were provided, the change direction (cd) command did not change the directory to anything.
 This is not an error.